 CoinSpot is by far our most recommend exchange for Australians, their platform is the easiest to use and their online wallet makes trading pain free.
 With CoinSpot you can keep any coins you buy in their online wallet and it doesn’t have the same risk as keeping it on regular exchanges.
 Almost all other exchanges require you to buy the coins then move them off to an external wallet for safety reasons which becomes a hassle.
 CoinSpot makes day trading incredibly easy, allowing you to buy/sell/swap coins instantly.
 The team at CoinSpot are incredibly helpful and being Australian based they are always active when you need them.

 One of the things we like most about CoinSpot is their interaction with the community and how they are constantly listening to users to improve their platform.
 If you would like a new coin added to their coin list then you can post a message on their Facebook wall, if it gets enough likes/traction they’ll work to add it ASAP.
 They are very quick to add new coins that come out of ICO which is great if you are looking to invest in emerging coins.
+Check out our more in-depth CoinSpot review page which provides much more information on the business, it’s history and more technical aspects.

 2. Indepdendent Reserve Exchange